alialinx/mail-tester/README.md

 Mail Tester is a simple service that checks the quality and deliverability of outgoing emails.

 Users send an email to a temporary test address.
-The system receives the email, analyzes it, and returns a clear score with explanations.
+The system receives the email, analyzes it in the background using Celery, and returns a score with explanations.

 ---

 ## What This Tool Does

-Mail Tester helps you understand **why an email may fail or succeed**.
+Mail Tester helps you understand why an email may fail or succeed.

 You can test: